DerDangla/backup-and-restore-RAVL/README.md

 # Future improvements

 1. Modify backup script to add retention period for backed up files. (retention period to be configured in config file)
+2. Add logic and configuration for max size of all files in the folder and split the zip file
-2. Use any cloud (such as s3) to store your backup files.
+3. Use any cloud (such as s3) to store your backup files.
-3. Parallel processing to handle multiple files at the same time to reduce overall runtime.
+4. Parallel processing to handle multiple files at the same time to reduce overall runtime.